microsoft/TypeScript-Website/README.md

 pnpm install
 code .

-# Then:
-pnpm bootstrap
 # Optional, grab the translations:
 pnpm docs-sync pull microsoft/TypeScript-Website-localizations#main 1

-# Now you can start up the website
+# Start the Astro development server
 pnpm start
 ```

-Working on this repo is done by running `pnpm start` - this starts up the website on port `8000` and creates a
-builder worker for every package in the repo, so if you make a change outside of the site it will compile and lint etc.
+`pnpm start` generates the required site inputs and starts Astro on port `4321`.
+Use `pnpm build` to create a production build and
+`pnpm --dir packages/typescriptlang-org-astro preview` to test that build locally.

 Some useful knowledge you need to know: